INL/BlackLab/doc/technical/design/plan-relations.md

 - `"full"` (span becomes the full span of the relation, including source and target)

 By default `rel()` returns spans that match the _source_ of the relation.
 So e.g. `rel('nsubj')` will find words that have a subject, and `rel('nsubj', 'target')` will find the subjects themselves, and `rel('nsubj', 'full')` will find spans that include both the source and target.

+If `captureAs` is set to a non-empty string, the relation will be captured as a group with that name.
+This is useful to avoid collisions if you're capturing the same relation type multiple times in a query.
+The same can be achieved in operator form with `_&nbsp;A:-det->&nbsp;_` to capture these relations as `A`.

 `direction` can be set to `both` (default), `root` (only root relations), `forward` or `backward`.